digihunch/korthweb/manual/README.md

 This instruction is tested on Minikube but should work on any K8s cluster.
 It is based on Istio 1.12.1

 ### Install Minikube and Istio

+#### Install Minikube
 ```sh
 minikube start --memory=12288 --cpus=6 --kubernetes-version=v1.20.2 --nodes 3 --container-runtime=containerd --driver=hyperkit --disk-size=150g
 minikube addons enable metallb
 minikube addons configure metallb
 ```
+There are two approaches provided to install Istio.
+Files required in both approaches are located in the *[istio](https://github.com/digihunch/korthweb/tree/main/manual/istio)* directory.
+Choose one of the approaches below to complete istio installation.

+#### Approach 1.
+Install Istio using Overlay file
 Put in the IP address range for load balancer, for example: 192.168.64.16 - 192.168.64.23.
 Then install istio using istioctl with the overlay file.

 ```sh